hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 .center[![:scale 70%](images/transit_app.png)]

 ???
-* Show the screenshot of the web app.
+* That you what you will see once you start the lab.

 ---
 name: web-app-views
 # The Web App's Views
 ###There are two main sections in the application.
 1. **Records View**
-  * The Records View displays records in plain text, showing what a logged in user would see after any encrypted data is decrypted.
+  * The Records View displays records in plain text, showing what a logged-in user would see after any encrypted data is decrypted.

 1. **Database View**
   * The Database View displays the raw records in the database, showing what SQL commands would return: